What the Stock Market Can Teach Us About Private Equity

 Volatility

-Summing up risk-adjusted performance discussion: LPE has underperformed the stock market by a wide margin in risk-adjusted terms.
-The Sharpe ratio of LPE is 0.13, compared with 0.39 for ACWI.
-The CAPM beta is 1.7 and alpha is -4.5% per year with the global equity market index.
-The negative alpha is much larger (-11.1%) if the Russell 3000 serves as the market index, underscoring the importance of benchmark selection in studies of private equity performance.
-The alphas, ranging from -4.5% to -11.1%, may be the most striking result we report.
+Summing Up Risk-Adjusted Performance Discussion: The FPEI has underperformed the stock market in risk-adjusted terms.
+The CAPM beta is 1.6, and alpha is -4.2% per year with the global equity market index over 20 years.
+The negative alphas may be the most striking result we report.
 Here, there are two things to keep in mind.
-First, this may be the first discussion of private equity performance you have seen that requires that market risk be fully compensated before declaring a profit on the investment.
-Second, estimates of the cost of private equity investing (buyouts) are in the range of 6% to 8% per year.[12]
+One is that this may be the first discussion of private equity performance you have seen that requires that market risk be fully compensated before declaring a profit on the investment.
+Second, estimates of the cost of private equity investing (buyouts) are in the range of 6% to 8% of asset value per year.[12]
 In this light, a seemingly large negative alpha, which can be thought of as fee drag, isn’t really surprising at all.

 CONCLUSION

-The market pricing of private equity interests as observed on the LSE provides an opportunity to improve our understanding of private equity’s volatility, pricing and performance.
-Private equity is much more volatile than commonly thought.
+The market pricing of private equity interests as observed on European stock markets; provides an opportunity to improve our understanding of private equity’s volatility, pricing and performance.
+Private equity is more volatile than commonly thought.
 Public-market volatility greatly exceeds NAV volatility.
-Institutional investors could be significantly underestimating the risk of their private equity portfolios.
-Our research also suggests that private equity is more highly correlated with public equity markets than the NAVs would imply, suggesting that overall portfolio risk calculations might be understated to the extent investors are relying on private equity to be a diversifier.
+Institutional investors could be underestimating the risk of their private equity portfolios.
+Our research also suggests that private equity is more highly correlated with public equity markets than NAVs would imply, suggesting that overall portfolio risk calculations might be understated to the extent investors are relying on private equity to be a diversifier.

 The market pricing of private equity relative to NAV is well below that indicated by secondary-market transactions and varies much more widely.
 This raises a question about the usefulness of the secondary market as an indicator of fluctuating private equity market value.
 It also illustrates a conundrum for institutions with large allocations to private assets that need to raise cash.
 Selling private assets in the secondary market reveals that remaining assets are likely being valued in excess of their fair market value.
-LPE’s beta of 1.7 accords with private equity’s greater leverage compared to that of public companies.
-LPE has underperformed the stock market by wide margin since the GFC.
+LPE’s beta of 1.6 accords with private equity’s greater leverage compared to that of public companies.
+LPE has underperformed the stock market for at least the last 20 years.
 Performance has been especially weak since the Federal Reserve began raising interest rates in 2022.

 ACKNOWLEDGEMENTS

-We gratefully acknowledge helpful comments of Antti Ilmanen, Nicolas Rabener, and Trym Riksen.
+We gratefully acknowledge helpful comments of Andrew Ang, Gregory Brown, Antti Ilmanen, Steven Kaplan, Ludovic Phalippou, Nicolas Rabener, Trym Riksen, William Sharpe, and William Volckmann.

 REFERENCES